Rhode Island Covid-19 Help

 In short, RI public policy has become an “assault” on Ocean State families … in favor of selfish and corrupt insider cronies and their false narratives.

-Instead, Rhode Island families are under constant assault from our own state government and the progressive Left.
-The critical question is whether or not woke lawmakers will “wake up” to the harsh realities of the consequences of their misguided policies.
+The critical question is whether or not state lawmakers will “wake up” to the harsh realities of the consequences of the Left’s misguided policies.

 While not everyone can be raised in a stable family environment, and while we have a responsibility to support citizens in our state who may be in real need, elected officials should continually strive to adopt public polices that reward marriage, promote a thriving economy with a low cost of living and free-market business climate, and provide a meaningful public educational system that respects parental rights.